Mixed moments and the joint distribution of random groups

 We say a profinite group $G$ is \textit{level}-$\CC$ if $G \in \overline{\CC}$.
 Let $\GG$ be the set of isomorphism classes of profinite groups $G$ such that $G^{\CC}$ is finite for every finite set $\CC$ of finite groups, where $G^{\CC}$ is the inverse limit of level-$\CC$ quotients of $G$.
-For a profinite group $G$, we have $G \in \overline{\CC}$ if and only if $G^{\CC} = G$.
-We endow $\GG$ with a topology for which a basis of open sets is given by $U_{\CC, H} := \left\{ G \in \GG \mid G^{\CC} \cong H \right\}$ for a finite set of finite groups $\CC$ and a finite group $H$.
-In this paper, any measure will be assumed to be a Borel measure.
+For a profinite group $G \in \GG$, we have $G \in \overline{\CC}$ if and only if $G^{\CC} = G$ (\cite[p.
+127]{LW20}).
+We endow $\GG$ with a topology whose basic open sets are of the form $U_{\CC, H} := \left\{ G \in \GG \mid G^{\CC} \cong H \right\}$, where $\CC$ is a finite set of finite groups and $H$ is a finite group.
+In this paper, every measure on $\GG$ is assumed to be a Borel measure.
 For $g_1, g_2, \hdots, g_r \in F_n$, $\left< g_1, g_2, \hdots, g_r \right>$ denotes the closed normal subgroup of $F_n$ generated by the elements $g_1, g_2, \hdots, g_r$.